gpawlows/Tableau-Public-Newark-Citibike-Data/README.md

 	* While customer ride counts are much lower than subscriber ride counts, they consume much more bike time than subscriber rides on a per ride basis.

-	* Based on story pane #1, we have a large segment of customers that we know skew older, who are renting our bicycles as one-offs that generating a lot of bike hours
+	* Based on story pane #1, we have a large segment of customers that we know skew older, who are renting our bicycles as one-offs that are generating a lot of bike hours

 	* We would do well to find out more about this customer segment as they are likely a revenue generator and a segment that we would like to grow more.